Complaints policy

 There is no further right of appeal to the Council following completion of a review at Stage 2 of this policy.

-Within the final response, Council will inform the customer of their right to take their complaint further if they remain dissatisfied.
+Within the final response, the Council will inform the customer of their right to take their complaint further if they remain dissatisfied.
 There are two ombudsman’s offices: Local Government and Social Care Ombudsman and the Housing Ombudsman.
 The response will contain the contact details for the appropriate ombudsman’s office.

 Local Government and Social Care Ombudsman